 I’ve got nothing to say – Actually I have lots to say.
 Did you notice I blog almost every day?
 Do you see how often I update Twitter and Facebook?
 I have bunches to say.
 Sometimes I do and sometimes I don’t express it, but many times how I choose to communicate will be different than how others choose to communicate.

 I am arrogant or don’t like you – Honestly, I love everyone.
-Or at least that’s my Biblical command and personal goal.
+Or at least my Biblical commitment and personal goal is to do so.
 Whether or not I talk to you will not be a good determination of whether or not I like you.
 It might even mean I respect you enough to listen more than speak.
 Maybe.

 I need to change, mature, grow as a person or leader – There’s nothing wrong with me.
-I’m just quieter than some.
+I’m just quieter than some leaders you know — or your immediate perception of a leader.
 Actually, there are lots of things wrong with me.
 Introversion isn’t one of them.

 Those are some of the false assumptions that have been made of this introvert.